-Summary of Findings: The analysis for this area consisted of a general review of applicable characteristics, such as: grade, age, condition, stories, living area, views, waterfront, lot size, land problems and neighborhoods.
-The analysis results showed that one characteristic-based variable needed to be included in the valuation formula in order to improve the uniformity of assessments throughout the area.
-Homes built or renovated after 1999, were generally at higher assessment levels than the rest of the population, requiring a lesser upward adjustment.
-This annual update valuation model corrects for these strata differences.
+Summary of Findings:

+The analysis for this area consisted of a general review of applicable characteristics such as neighborhoods, living area, floor location, number of bedrooms and fireplaces.
+The analysis results showed that several characteristic-based and neighborhood-based variables needed to be included in the update formula in order to improve the uniformity of assessments throughout the area.